15% off available. Handsome 6 BR & 5 BA and pool

 I have been offering Mas Roca in exclusivity since 2004, when Conxita (also the owner of Mas Grau 800 meters away) offered it to me and at unusually low rates.
 A lot of our guests for Mas Roca return to this house over and over, like the Harris's from Boston, who, after 8 years of one month rentals in mid-September, have become like part of the family.
 I have lots of Testimonial emails to share with you if you are interested.
 Just let me know.
 Everybody loves Mas Roca and Estanyol and Conxita!

-Now with WIFI and ADSL internet and a brand new ping pong table, summer 2011!
+Now with WIFI and ADSL internet and a ping pong table.

 Oh, I forgot to mention that there are 7 mountain bikes available at Mas Grau and Mas Roca.